ceph/ceph/doc/radosgw/s3select.rst

 Overview
 --------

-The **s3 select** engine creates an efficient pipe between clients and Ceph back end nodes.
+The **S3 Select** engine creates an efficient pipe between clients and Ceph back end nodes.
 The S3 Select engine works best when implemented as closely as possible to back end storage.

 The S3 Select engine makes it possible to use an SQL-like syntax to select a restricted subset of data stored in an S3 object.
-The s3select engine facilitates the use of higher level, analytic applications (for example:
+The S3 Select engine facilitates the use of higher level, analytic applications (for example:
 SPARK-SQL).
-The ability of the s3select engine to target a proper subset of structed data within an S3 object decreases latency and increases throughput.
+The ability of the S3 Select engine to target a proper subset of structed data within an S3 object decreases latency and increases throughput.

 For example: assume that a user needs to extract a single column that is